This is New Delhi - next stop: Hell

 My last visit to Delhi, in October-November 2011, was my eighth encounter with this madhouse, and my ninth visit to India - tenth, if you include my entry into the world in the southern city of Coimbatore.
 Why keep on returning?
 Well, for a long time India was my and my wife's favourite country for travelling in - and maybe it still is - for many reasons, and Delhi was normally our preferred port of entry, not least because we have a number of delightful longstanding friends living in the region, mainly accumulated by my wife during a relatively long sojourn in 1990-91.

 According to Demographia.com (2011) Delhi comprises the world's second largest continuous urban area, with a population of 22.6 million - about the same as the population of Australia.
-It is by no means the least habitable capital city in the whole world, but, along with some other Indian cities, notably Mumbai and Kolkata, whose population densities (people per sq km) are about double that of Delhi, it is a keen contender for the title "Sludgepit of Asia".
+It is by no means the least habitable capital city in the whole world, but, along with some other Indian cities, notably Mumbai, Chennai and Kolkata, it is a keen contender for the title "Sludgepit of Asia".
 In my experience only Manila would give it a hard time in the asian capitals horror stakes.
-(However, I'm unfamiliar with the main cities of Pakistan and China, excepting Hong Kong.)
+(However, I'm unfamiliar with the main cities of Pakistan and China, excepting Hong Kong and Shanghai both of which seem much more livable.)
 Strange, though, that one of my favourite modern cities, Singapore, is not that far behind Delhi in shortage of living space - and only a 5-hour flight away.

 Delhi's redeeming features include the relatively plush government buildings zone and one or two impressive modern constructions, such as the metro and the recently overhauled international airport terminal (IGA) - a dreadful place prior to 2007.
 Of the older buildings, the exquisite Jama Masjid is India's largest mosque, but only on account of its massive courtyard; internally it does not compare to many other mosques in India and throughout the world.
 Short term visitors to the city, on absurdly expensive organised tours or staying in one of the hugely overpriced 5-star hotels, will barely get a glimpse of the "real" Delhi.
 They'll be taken to a few of the attractions mainly in the administrative area of the capital, plus some of the historical sites, before being whisked off to Agra, Jaipur and the Rajastan circuit.
 Unless they venture out on their own they will most likely overlook the guts of the city where most people actually live and work.
 (But having said that, it must be admitted that Australia, with its complete absence of architectural history other than a few old wooden shacks, has absolutely nothing to compare with any of Delhi's fine old buildings.)